-Children have been interested in the act of measuring and this has been explored through children's everyday experiences.
+Children have been interest in measure and this has been explored through children's everyday experiences.

-Children are becoming more confident in using a variety of objects to create 2D and 3D shapes around their interest such as cars, buildings, modeling and exploration of shadows.
+Children are becoming more confident in using shape to create 2D and 3D shapes around their interest such as cars, buildings, junk modeling and using shadows.